PineappleRind/wiggle-text-generator/README.md

 If using `custom_bezier`, [`bezier_params`](#bezier_params) is required.

-## Speed
+## Speed (v0.1)
-v0.1 can generate a wiggle 100,000 rows tall and 100,000 columns wide in around 20 seconds.
+It can generate a wiggle 100,000 rows tall and 100,000 columns wide in around 20 seconds.
 With some performance optimization that number could get even lower 👀

 (Not that you'd ever need generate a wiggle that big, it's just cool...)
 ## What's a wiggle?